agalueu/Financial-Analytics/README.md

 - Analysis_resume.md     → All queries analysis used for this repository
 - README.md              → project summary and instructions

-### ⚙️ How to Reproduce
-- Create a PostgreSQL database:
-- In pgAdmin → right-click Databases → Create - Database → name it hr_analytics.
-- Schema & Data Import:
-    * Run the schema script in sql/schema.sql to create the employee table, can copy [SCHEMA](sql/SCHEMA.sql).
-- Sample queries are aviliable in [Analysis](sql/Analysis.sql).

 ### Database ERD
 Relationships:
   - transactions.account_id → links deposits and withdrawals per user.

 All analysis queries use this table as a single fact table, allowing multiple metrics and aggregates per user/month.

+### 🔄 How to Reproduce
+- Create a PostgreSQL database:
+      * In pgAdmin → right-click Databases → Create - Database → name it hr_analytics (or any name you preffer).
+- Schema & Data Import:
+      * Run the schema script in [SCHEMA](sql/SCHEMA.sql) to create all tables and insert data.
+- Sample queries:
+      * Analytical SQL queries are available in [Analysis](sql/Analysis.sql).
+      * These queries can be run in pgAdmin or connected directly to Power BI for visualization.

 ### 📊 Power BI Integration
 - KPI cards for users, deposits, expenses, risk, activity.